rami3l/pacaptr/README.md

 go run main.go -S curl
 ```

-There is also a --dryrun option that will try to print out the command to be executed.
+There is also a --dryrun option that will try to just print out the command to be executed.
+Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.

 ## Implemented Features